 9) Chairs and study tables should not be moved around.

 10) Smoking, eating, drinking and listening to songs on mobile phones are strictly prohibited inside the library premises.
+Playing games are strictly prohibited (such as cards ludo & chess etc.)

 11) Personal belongings (such as file cover, briefcases, handbags, etc.) must be left outside the library in the designated cubicles.
 The university accepts no responsibility for personal belongings left outside or inside the library.